SimpleStepper/Portfolio/_posts/2025-03-06-Data-Cleaning-Python.md

 **This project was original created in a GitHub Repository.
 If you experience any formatting issues, please view the [original GitHub project](https://github.com/SimpleStepper/Python-Data-Cleaning-with-Pandas).**

-The jupyter notebook with code for this project can be found here: [Python Customer Calls Data Cleaning with Panfas]("https://github.com/SimpleStepper/Python-Data-Cleaning-with-Pandas/blob/main/Clean%20Dataset%20Pandas.ipynb")

 ---
 # Task performed
 1) Imported and inspected raw Excel data